Skip to main content

 Section 4.
 Separation by Cause

 (a) Classification Requirement.
-All federal homelessness programs shall categorize participants by primary cause at intake (addiction, mental illness, or economic hardship) for appropriate placement.
+All federal homelessness programs shall categorize participants by primary cause at intake (addiction, mental illness or economic hardship) for appropriate placement.

 (b) Facility Placement.
 Individuals with addiction shall be referred to secure rehabilitation campuses.
 Individuals with severe mental illness shall be referred to long-term mental health care facilities.
 Individuals experiencing economic hardship shall be referred to short-term housing and workforce programs.